 Always call first as we work outside of the farm with schools and customers to better understand their requirements

 It all started when…

 I, like many of you, have always wondered where and how the food that I consume is grown.
 I have had raised beds in my backyard, where I have successfully grown vegetables that my family ate.
 But I wondered if there was a system that could generate both vegetables and protein, in an environmentally friendly and sustainable manner.
 I found aquaponics could do just that.
 Aquaponics not only can supply food, but it can teach us how to apply math and science concepts that we learned in school to better perfect the quantity and quality of the food being grown vs. waiting solely on nature to provide the ideal circumstances for successful harvest.

 Is Aquaponics for Me or My Family? - AP 101

-Join us for a 1-1/2 hour orientation about what it takes to be a home or student aquaponics farmer.
-Sessions are Monday's, beginning June 3rd - July 29th and Wednesday's, beginning June 5th - July 31st both days at 6:00pm.
+Join us for a 1-1/2 to 2 hours orientation about what it takes to be a home or student aquaponics farmer.
+Call to schedule the timing for your session.
 Cost $50 for one or two people, includes aquaponic handouts and beverages.
-Register for a specific date below.

 For those wanting to explore aquaponics do’s and dont’s on their own, we also have a great book for home aquaponics - Sylvia Bernstein’s - “Aquaponic Gardening”.
 You can order the book by hitting the "Purchase" button below and it can be shipped or if you visit the farm, pick up and pay at the farm.
 Cost is $24.95 plus tax - if shipped -$5 more will be added to cost.